adamchalmers/carroll/README.md

 Carroll is a **C**ommand-line **A**pp for **R**apidly **R**emoving **O**bstacles to **L**earning **L**ogic.

 <h2>Usage</h2>
+Example: using Carroll to get a truth table for an expression.
 ```
 $ python carroll.py table "((A&B) v (~A&~B))" --verbose
  A  B  True